Pistyll

 Pistyll is a village and community in the Welsh county of Gwynedd, located on the Llŷn Peninsula midway between Nefyn and Llanaelhaearn.
-The Larger village of Llithfaen, and had a population of 1,113 according to the 2021 Census.
+Llithfaen is the largest settlement in the community and had a population of 566 according to the 2011 census.
 The actor Rupert Davies, best known for playing the title character in Maigret, retired to the village and is buried here.

-The sixth century church, St. Bueno's, was used by mediaeval pilgrims travelling to Bardsey Island.
+The sixth century church, St. Beuno's, was used by mediaeval pilgrims travelling to Bardsey Island.